 A combination of these factors means that cloud security is a major consideration for businesses when investing in business digitization programs, as demonstrated by country-wide spending on security, which we will get into soon.

 The second big driver of business digitization strategies is the adoption of cloud services.

+The improved availability and affordability of previously out-of-reach technologies—not least those pertaining to advanced analytics, AI, and automation—has opened up a wealth of opportunities for small and midsized businesses to take advantage of.
 As a result, companies have scrambled to invest in cloud services, seeking to stay abreast of their competitors who are already gaining key market advantages through the use of cloud services in their operations.

 Previous concerns about cloud services, particularly pertaining to security and compliance, are quickly subsiding as the data centers operated by service providers become more secure—today typically rivaling or surpassing most on-premise servers.